K3vinb5/Unyo/README.md

 ## License

-This project is licensed under the **GNU Public License version 3.0**.
+This project is licensed under the **GNU Public License version 3.0**, one extra clause was added that states you must mention this project if you any portion of its code.
+This project has 2 very small portions of code from [mangayomi](https://github.com/kodjodevf/mangayomi), the torrent server and an audio slider.
+A big shout out to the developer!

 ## Disclaimer